oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 **Suggested Milestones:**

 * **Milestone 1:** Make it possible for new and existing users to change their self-identification, and migrate existing users so that their self-identification fields are populated.
 Explain to new learners how they can use Oppia to learn effectively.
 * **Milestone 2:** Add prompts throughout the onboarding experience so that learners can discover the language picker, classroom cards, and lesson player features.
+Add support for onboarding new users to the learner dashboard.

 **Dependency on Release Schedule:** A Beam job will need to be run in order to populate the self-identification information for existing users.
 The timeline should be arranged so that this job can be run and verified during the appropriate release cycle.